rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 * Once completed iterating over an array, any extra variables that could not be assigned a value will be assigned "undefined".
 * Can also destructure arrays to only procure necessary elements through the use of commas.
 * Can also use the rest operator to destructure arrays [creates an array of subset of elements].

+### Objects ###
+* To destructure an object is to pull apart the elements of the object.
+* Use curly braces to denote object instead of the square brackets used to denote arrays in order to create destructured object.
+* Can create aliases for individual elements by using a colon followed by the intended alias for the variable/element.
+* However, if creating an alias, then only the alias can thereonforth be used to reference said element, not the original variable name.